Step-By-Step Guide to Building a Chatbot Knowledge Base

 Inquiry: Received error message while trying to pair device

-It’s okay if it sounds robotic at this stage, your focus should be on dissecting your knowledge base into pieces to train your AI.
+It’s okay if it sounds robotic at this stage, your focus should be on dissecting your knowledge base into pieces to feed your AI.
 This will make it easier to write flows because you have all possible intents and answers to make a script with.

 The ultimate chatbot guide for businesses